On the Impact of Channel Estimation on the Design and Analysis of IRSA based Systems: Theoretical Analysis of Throughput

 \subsection{Graph Perspective Degree Distributions}

 The total number of packets transmitted by a user in a given frame is referred to as the repetition factor of that user.
 It is equal to the degree of the user node at the start of decoding, and is the same as the number of edges connected to that user node in the bipartite graph representation of SIC decoding.
-The \emph{node-perspective user degree distribution} is defined as the set of probabilities $ \{\phi_d\}_{d=2}^{d_{\max}} $, where $\phi_d$ represents the probability that a user has a repetition factor $d$ with $d_{\max} $ being the maximum number of REs in which any user is allowed to transmit.
+The \emph{node-perspective user degree distribution} is defined as the set of probabilities $ \{\phi_d\}_{d=2}^{d_{\max}} $, where $\phi_d$ represents the probability that a user has a repetition factor $d$ with $d_{\max} $ being the maximum number of RBs in which any user is allowed to transmit.
 Here, $\phi_d$ is nonzero for $d \geq 2$ since each user transmits at least $2$ packets in IRSA.

-The total number of packets received in an RE is referred to as the collision factor of that RE.
-It is equal to the degree of the RE node at the start of decoding, which is the number of edges connected to that RE node.
-The \emph{node-perspective RE degree distribution} is defined as the set of probabilities $ \{\psi_c\}_{c = 0}^{M} $, where $\psi_c$ represents the probability that an RE has a collision factor $c$.
-The polynomial representations of the node-perspective user and RE degree distributions are
+The total number of packets received in an RB is referred to as the collision factor of that RB.
+It is equal to the degree of the RB node at the start of decoding, which is the number of edges connected to that RB node.
+The \emph{node-perspective RB degree distribution} is defined as the set of probabilities $ \{\psi_c\}_{c = 0}^{M} $, where $\psi_c$ represents the probability that an RB has a collision factor $c$.
+The polynomial representations of the node-perspective user and RB degree distributions are